 Prepping gear at the Shadow Mountain campground before bed:

 I have a tendency to let my thoughts get the better of me, and to say I wasn't mentally prepared for the scramble up to even the Lower Saddle would be an understatement.
 It was a grueling hike that began with an alpine start at 3am.

 Cam and I stayed together until we got through the boulder field and into the Meadows.
-With the sun just beginning to reveal a bit of the canyon, and Cam now out of sight, I somehow managed to get on the wrong trail and found myself at one of the Exum Guide shelters at around 11,050 feet (perhaps appropriately in the shade of 'Disappointment Peak').
+With the sun just beginning to reveal a bit of the canyon, and Cam now out of sight, I somehow managed to get on the wrong trail and found myself at the JH Mountain Guide shelter, Corbet High Camp, at around 11,050 feet.

 I ran into one of the guides near the shelter as he was cleaning out a cast iron pan from a recently cooked breakfast, and after a brief exchange he showed me the way back to the main trail, which involved a 300 foot descent on the backside of the ridge I had just hiked up.

 Now back on the main trail, I briefly considered making the final 900 foot ascent to the lower saddle but my little mistake had zapped any mental fortitude I had left.